nikkuAg/Team_Ra-One/README.md

 The final game is located at the location
     Team_Ra-One/Ra-One_Game/Game/GameRa-One.exe
+    To play the game download both the flies in the games folder (i.e GameRa-One.exe, and GameRa-One.pck)

 To open the complete project in GOTDOT engine open the engine and add the project.gotdot located at
     Team_Ra-One/Ra-One_Game/project.gotdot